 They might recommend leaving the weights on the rack and trying a different kind of exercise for the time being.

-How much weight can you lift when pregnant?
+How much weight can I lift while pregnant?

 There’s no hard and fast rule here.
 It all depends on: